secure-software-engineering/phasar/README.md

                                        function name)
-  -m [ --module ] arg                  Path to the module(s) under analysis -p [ --project ] arg                 Path to the project under analysis -E [ --entry_points ] arg            Set the entry point(s) to be used -O [ --output ] arg (=results.json)  Filename for the results -D [ --data_flow_analysis ] arg      Set the analysis to be run -P [ --pointer_analysis ] arg        Set the points-to analysis to be used
+  -m [ --module ] arg                  Path to the module(s) under analysis -p [ --project ] arg                 Path to the project under analysis -E [ --entry-points ] arg            Set the entry point(s) to be used -O [ --output ] arg (=results.json)  Filename for the results -D [ --data-flow-analysis ] arg      Set the analysis to be run -P [ --pointer-analysis ] arg        Set the points-to analysis to be used
                                        (CFLSteens, CFLAnders)
-  -C [ --callgraph_analysis ] arg      Set the call-graph algorithm to be used
+  -C [ --callgraph-analysis ] arg      Set the call-graph algorithm to be used
-                                       (CHA, RTA, DTA, VTA, OTF) -H [ --classhierachy_analysis ] arg  Class-hierarchy analysis -V [ --vtable_analysis ] arg         Virtual function table analysis -S [ --statistical_analysis ] arg    Statistics
+                                       (CHA, RTA, DTA, VTA, OTF) -H [ --classhierachy-analysis ] arg  Class-hierarchy analysis -V [ --vtable-analysis ] arg         Virtual function table analysis -S [ --statistical-analysis ] arg    Statistics
   -W [ --wpa ] arg (=1)                Whole-program analysis mode (1 or 0)
   -M [ --mem2reg ] arg (=1)            Promote memory to register pass (1 or 0)
   -R [ --printedgerec ] arg (=0)       Print exploded-super-graph edge recorder
                                        (1 or 0)
-  --analysis_plugin arg                Analysis plugin(s) (absolute path to the
+  --analysis-plugin arg                Analysis plugin(s) (absolute path to the
                                        shared object file(s))
-  --callgraph_plugin arg               ICFG plugin (absolute path to the shared
+  --callgraph-plugin arg               ICFG plugin (absolute path to the shared
                                        object file)
-  --project_id arg (=myphasarproject)  Project Id used for the database --graph_id arg (=123456)             Graph Id used by the visualization
+  --project-id arg (=myphasarproject)  Project Id used for the database --graph-id arg (=123456)             Graph Id used by the visualization
                                        framework
 ```